Hot Stock Spotlight: CF Industries Holdings (CF)

-CF Industries Holdings (CF) traded 2858584 shares on hands in most recent trading session and observed an average volume with 3.50M shares.
-The stock acknowledged active focus on shares in the last trading session.
-CF disclosed a change of -1.16% and its listed share value at $28.04 in Tuesday trading period.
+CF Industries Holdings (CF) observed an average volume with 3.55M shares and exchanged 2382017 shares on hands in most recent trading session.
+CF disclosed a change of -3.24% and its listed share value at $26.61 on Friday trading period.
 This company belong to USA Country and part of Basic Materials sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-Volatility remained at 4.15% over last week and shows 5.25% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at 1.16.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
-VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 1.79.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 0.56% and trading from 50 days moving average with -7.41%.
-The stock price is performing along down drift from its 200 days moving average with -34.33%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: